Syati/typescript-sample/05_react_redux_counter/readme.md

 The code is based on the below url
 - https://github.com/rackt/redux/tree/master/examples/counter

-- you can start after below lib definition will be fixed
+- you can start after below lib definition will be fixed in tsd
   - redux-thunk
   - redux-logger